alan-turing-institute/mental-health-model/README.md

-# Healthy and Happy Cities
-## Mental Health Modelling
+# Healthy and Happy Cities: Mental Health Modelling

 This project is intended to:
 - Understand the determinents of mental well-being during/following the COVID-19 times